 The first step in determining tax treatment of capital gains and losses is the characterization of the gain or loss as capital versus ordinary.
-Federal rules generally require capitalization of expenditures made to acquire certain assets.
+Federal rules which generally require capitalization of expenditures made to acquire certain assets.
 Capitalized amounts form the beginning tax basis of the capital asset.
 The gain or loss from disposal of such assets will be treated as capital gains or losses.
-By contrast, ordinary losses arise out of the operation of an on-going business concern.
 States largely follow these federal characterization rules.
 The main exception is those states that do not (yet) conform to TCJA amendments to IRC § 1221.
 Those amendments exclude from capital assets any patents, inventions, models or designs, and secret formulas.